 We've all heard it.
 "You should take care of yourself", they say.
 "You can't help others unless you are helping yourself".
 They're not wrong.
 However, the notion of self-care for helping professionals too often presented as "Yeah, that's a good idea, you should do that", or as "take a bubble bath or go on a vacation".

 Like we don't know this already!
 It's one thing to talk about self-care or do nice things for ourselves on occasion, and it's a completely different matter to integrate it into our daily lives in a way that is real and meaningful, in a way that helps us create a sense of balance in our lives on the whole.
+In other words, self-care is much more about a lifestyle than any single or occasional action.

 Does the idea of self care for yourself as a helper seem selfish?
 Are you a helping professional who finds it natural to take care of everyone around you while neglecting your own needs?
 This page contains practical tools and ideas that, if applied, will keep you balanced and healthy in your life and career as a helping professional.